Close Menu

 Learning Through Play: What I Saw

-My neighbor’s daughter decided to be the teacher.
-My 8-year-old daughter became her star student.
-Even my 2-year-old son joined in as the “intern.”
+My neighbor’s daughter took charge as the teacher.
+My 8-year-old became her star student.

-The setup was simple but incredibly creative.
-We hung a whiteboard directly on our front gate’s white metal bars.
-The kids spread a large red woven mat on the concrete, and my daughter pulled up a tiny blue plastic stool to use as her desk.
+They hung a whiteboard on our front gate, spread a big red woven mat on the concrete, and my daughter dragged out a tiny blue plastic stool to use as her desk.

 Making Learning Fun Without Technology

-Then she added something unexpected: a deadline.
 “You have 5 minutes to finish writing this,” she announced.

 How Pretend Play Helps Learning